Different houseplants, different needs.

 As far as the temperature goes, it might sound logical that you would want to move the cold-damaged plants to another, warmer location.

-Many houseplants are very susceptible to change in temperature; for cold-damaged plants, this is even more true.
+Many houseplants are very susceptible to changes in temperature; for cold-damaged plants, this is even more true.